dkleftogi/cfDNA_AnalysisPipeline/README.md

 #### Current Release

-19-Jul-2019 : Beta version 1 (installed and tested on Centos); does not clean intermediate results 5-Jun-2020  : We cleaned the codes and removed some "TODO staff" after the comment we received from one reviewer
+19-Jul-2019 : Beta version 1 (installed and tested on Centos); does not clean intermediate results.

+5-Jun-2020  : We cleaned the codes and removed some "TODO staff" after the comment we received from one reviewer.

 ## Contact